mlua-rs/rlua/README.md

-  * If you detect that, after catching a panic or during a Drop triggered from a panic, a `Lua` or handle method is triggering other bugs or there is a Lua stack space leak, this is a bug.  `rlua` instances are supposed to remain fully usable in the face of user triggered panics.
+  * If you detect that, after catching a panic or during a Drop triggered from a panic, a `Lua` or handle method is triggering other bugs or there is a Lua stack space leak, this is a bug.  `rlua` instances are supposed to remain fully usable in the face of user generated panics.
 This guarantee does not extend to panics marked with "rlua internal error" simply because that is already indicative of a separate bug.